Hemang14/Rentomate/README.md

 # **Rentomate**

-## Tenant Finder App

-A Fully functional Tenant Finder app written in flutter and dart using Firebase as backend.
+A Fully functional **Tenant Finder app** written in flutter and dart using Firebase as backend.

 ## **Demo**